broadinstitute/bmxp/bmxp/eclipse/readme.md

 # MSEclipse

-MSEclipse is a library that finds corresponding features in same-method LC-MS datasets.
+MSEclipse is a library that finds corresponding features in same-method LC-MS datasets, or different gradients with a new prescaling (v.
+0.2.1) are used.
 It accomplishes this by breaking the whole alignment own into individual directed subalignments, loading the results into a graph, then deconvoluting this graph to produce a results table.

 ## Quick use
 1. Install with `pip install bmxp` (requires Python 3)